 Your first year at Harvard can sometimes be really difficult when it comes to making new decisions and experiencing the fear of missing out.
 This is especially true when you don't have anyone to turn to for advice.
-That's why there are so many resources for First-Year students to use when they feel like they could use helpful tips from someone made it through college and can offer a listening ear.
+That's why there are so many resources for first-year students to use when they feel like they could use helpful tips from someone who made it through college and can offer a listening ear.
 The trouble comes when figuring out who to go to for a specific issue.
 There are so many choices for advising (and frankly, so many strange names for them) in your first year that it can be overwhelming for some.
 That's what this guide is here for.

 Okay, Great!
 So Who is This "Proctor" Person I Keep Hearing About?

 Excellent question!
 Proctors are probably one of the easier advising resources to contact in your first year because they live right next to you.
 At this point, you've definitely heard the word "entryway" once or twice.
 Anywhere from 20-40 students live in each entryway.
 Each First-Year dorm splits up entryways differently, and each entryway has access to someone called a Proctor.